Understand What Happened Insights

 Let's start by looking at the first insight in the list.

-According to Einstein Discovery's statistical analysis of the AcquiredAccount data in the Einstein Analytics dataset, Division is the variable that explains the most variation in CLV.
+What does Einstein Discovery's analysis of the AcquiredAccount data reveal?
+That Division is the variable that explains the most variation in CLV.
 This type of insight, called a first-order analysis, examines how one variable (Division) explains variation in the outcome variable (CLV).

-Let's take a look at the different parts of the insight.
+Let's look at the different parts of the insight.

 The left side of the insight includes explanatory text.